-THE Minmi Hotel is the last man standing in a mining settlement that once boasted a dozen places where one could ‘wet their whistle’.
-By the late 1870s, the township had 500 men employed at the colliery and business was good at the many pubs.
+THE Minmi Hotel is the last ‘man standing’ in a coal mining settlement that once boasted a dozen places where the inhabitants could ‘wet their whistle’.
+By the late 1870s, the township had 500 men employed at the local colliery and business was thriving at the town’s many pubs.

 Minmi, located 19km from Newcastle’s central business district, was an important NSW coal mining centre in the second half of the nineteenth century.
 There were the Hand of Friendship, a pub kept by J. Strang, the Northumberland hosted by J. Burley; the Miners’ Arms with M. Fryar as publican; L. Watson’s the Duckenfield; the Royal with R. Richards as licenss; W. Wlliams’s Commercial; and the Country Doctor, owned by “Doctor” Adams.